Guiding Spirit

 Guiding Spirit is a live album by guitarist Kenny Burrell's quartet featuring vibraphonist Jay Hoggard recorded at the Village Vanguard in New York in 1989 and released on the Contemporary label.

 Reception

-The Allmusic review by Scott Yanow noted "This "live at the Village Vanguard" CD has a combination that works ...
-This strong straightahead outing is one of Kenny Burrell's better sets from the past decade".
+In a review for Allmusic, critic Scott Yanow described the album as a successful "live at the Village Vanguard" recording, highlighting the effectiveness of the ensemble and characterizing it as a strong straightahead performance; he further regarded it as one of Kenny Burrell's more notable releases from that period.